Wednesday, July 30, 2025

 One of the nice things about coming to Victoria, BC for the July wedding was it happened also to be my brother Tony's 80th birthday.
 His birthday is July 12, which was the day of Cai and Gillian's wedding!

-The morning of the wedding we had Tony and Pat over to our VrBO rental on Lake Florence where we had a bit of a celebration before heding out to the afternoon wedding.
+The morning of the wedding we had Tony and Pat over to our VrBO rental on Lake Florence where we had a bit of a celebration before heading out to the afternoon wedding.
 We bought a cake, with candles for Tony to blow out.
 We gave him a funny card, a tin of all sorts liquorice and a framed collage of some family photos.
 We think we saw him shed a tear.
 We shared a ride with Tony and Pat to the wedding.

 The next day, July 13, there was a family birthday party arranged at Pat's daughter's home high on a hill across the lake from us.
 They are a very nice family, friendly, and put on a great meal for everyone.
-We stayed for a bit but headed out after the cake as we were on our way to Long Beach and Ocluelet on the west side of the island.
+We stayed for a bit but had to run after the cake as we were on our way to Long Beach and Ocluelet on the west side of the island.
 Google tells us that's a four hour drive and we want to get there before dark.

 There are pictures in the album of Tony and Pat, Ellen, Noelle and Grier, and many of Pat's family.